-Within this blog, you’ll find an eclectic collection of words and images.
+Within this blog, you’ll find an eclectic collection of words and images, posted on a regular schedule.
+(That regular schedule?
+Um, annually, it seems.)
 Recent entries consist primarily of photos I’ve shot while going on adventures.

 I do enjoy going on adventures, but that requires a steady paycheck, and I’m fortunate to get paid for doing things I love.
 In real life, I'm a computer scientist and researcher, pushing the bounds of on-line collaboration and social networking and developing technologies that bring diverse communities together.
 I've created award-winning systems that lots and lots of people use every day.
 It’s a pretty awesome day job.